FusionAuth/terraform-provider-fusionauth/docs/resources/idp_xbox.md

     - `enabled` - (Optional) Determines if this identity provider is enabled for the Application specified by the applicationId key.
     - `scope` - (Optional)This is an optional Application specific override for the top level scope.
 * `button_text` - (Required) The top-level button text to use on the FusionAuth login page for this Identity Provider.
-* `client_id` - (Required) TThe top-level Xbox client id for your Application.
+* `client_id` - (Required) The top-level Xbox client id for your Application.
 This value is retrieved from the Xbox developer website when you setup your Xbox developer account.
 * `client_secret` - (Required) The top-level client secret to use with the Xbox Identity Provider when retrieving the long-lived token.
 This value is retrieved from the Xbox developer website when you setup your Xbox developer account.
 * `debug` - (Optional) Determines if debug is enabled for this provider.
 When enabled, each time this provider is invoked to reconcile a login an Event Log will be created.
 * `enabled` - (Optional) Determines if this provider is enabled.
 If it is false then it will be disabled globally.